amirrajan/mokepon/readme.md

 ClojureScript is dynamic, strongly typed (specifically through the use of `protocols`).
-The whole [static vs dynamic](http://www.craigstuntz.com/posts/2016-06-18-static-vs-dynamic-wrong-question.html) debate has been going on for a while ([and only occasionally scientifically tested](https://vimeo.com/74354480)), so I'll skip that and just give you example langauges that fall into each category.
+The whole [static vs dynamic](http://www.craigstuntz.com/posts/2016-06-18-static-vs-dynamic-wrong-question.html) debate has been going on for a while ([and only occasionally scientifically tested](https://vimeo.com/74354480)), so I'll skip that and just give you example languages that fall into each category.

 - Functional, Static, Strong: Haskell, Elm, F#, PureScript, Fable, ScalaZ